-Increasingly regarded as a leading young conductor equally at home in a wide range of repertoire and concert formats, Nakahara was featured in the League of American Orchestras' prestigious Bruno Walter National Conductor Preview in March 2005, hosted by the Jacksonville Symphony Orchestra.
-Since then, he has developed a close working relationship with the JSO, conducting the orchestra annually and serving as its associate conductor during the 2007/2008 season.
-As a guest conductor, Nakahara has led the symphonies of Toledo, Lansing, Peoria, Lubbock, Southwest Michigan, Billings, and Missoula, as well as the Chicago Pro Musica and the Lexington Philharmonic.
-During the 2010/2011 season, he appeared with the Chattanooga Symphony Orchestra and the Green Bay Symphony Orchestra.
+Regarded as a leading conductor equally at home in a wide range of repertoire and concert formats, Nakahara was featured in the League of American Orchestras' prestigious Bruno Walter National Conductor Preview in March 2005, hosted by the Jacksonville Symphony Orchestra.
+Since then, he has developed a close working relationship with the JSO, conducting the orchestra annually and serving as its associate conductor during the 2007-08 Season.
+As a guest conductor, Nakahara has led the symphonies of Toledo, Lansing, Peoria, Lubbock, Southwest Michigan, Billings, and Missoula, the Chattanooga Symphony and the Green Bay Symphony, as well as the Chicago Pro Musica and the Lexington Philharmonic.

 |During his six year tenure as Music Director and Conductor of the Holland Symphony Orchestra in Michigan, Nakahara became known for his charismatic presence on and off the podium, his innovative and audience-friendly programming and his thoughtful interpretations of both standard and contemporary repertoire.
 The Grand Rapids Press declared, "what is notable is how musically and expressively the orchestra performs.
 Credit for that goes to its music director....
 International success of Nakahara would surprise nobody who has seen him work."